GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   A constant of this type is effectively treated as if it had been declared using `constexpr`.

-The conditional that follows `#if` or `#elif` is ignored because the evaluation of expressions that yield a constant has not been implemented.
-This capability would also be useful for other purposes.

 ### Identifiers
 - [ ] elaborated type specifiers (`class`, `struct`, `union`, or `enum` prefixed